-119. (1) No objection to an indictment shall be taken by way of demurrer, but if Quashing of indictment any indictment does not state in substance an indictable offence or states an offence not triable by the court, the accused may move the court to quash it or in arrest of judgment.
+119. (1) No objection to an indictment shall be taken by way of demurrer, but if any indictment does not state in substance an indictable offence or states an offence not triable by the court, the accused may move the court to quash it or in arrest of judgment.